Being an outcast in the place you call home

 The experience of People of Color in the Midwest is not a monolithic one.
 For some, a small Midwestern town is a home they have no intention or need to ever leave, while others see leaving as a matter of survival.
 Some find their lives full of happy memories only; for others, resentment and regret linger.

-Dr. Terrion Williamson, an assistant professor at the University of Minnesota and the director of the Black Midwest Initiative, studies Black life in the Midwest, more specifically looking at the history of violence against and serial murder of Black women and other women of color in the Midwest.
+Dr. Terrion Williamson, an associate professor at the University of Minnesota and the director of the Black Midwest Initiative, studies Black life in the Midwest, more specifically looking at the history of violence against and serial murder of Black women and other women of color in the Midwest.
 She and the Initiative spent the last year or so gathering and dispersing resources to Communities of Color following Floyd’s murder, the Jan.
 6 insurrection attempt at the Capitol, and COVID-19.

 “What I have learned from doing this work is that, however much we may dislike it or critique it or whatever, the places that we call home…still have something to provide us,” Dr. Williamson said.
 “I want [young people] to know that there’s no place you come from that doesn’t have something to give you that you can then use in the world, wherever it is you decide to go next.”